 After graduating from Guilford, I completed my MA in Music from the The University of Hawaiʻi at Mānoa in 2013.
 During that time I specialized in the music of China and East Asia in the Ethnomusicology department.

 I played classical guitar throughout my time in Honolulu.
 I also learned many world instruments, played in the Chinese Ensemble, crafted musical arrangements for guitar, and served as a founding member and Activities officer of the Ethnomusicology Association (EMA).

 The best part of all?
 I had the joy of meeting diverse musicians and virtuosos from around the world.
 All of these people and experiences have helped shape my musicianship and approach to musical learning.

 Fulbright Scholarship & Music in China

 I later went on to conduct extensive fieldwork in China on a Fulbright Scholarship from 2012-2013.
-I researched the mouth harp of the Yi minority group in southwest China, and teamed up with a local professor to create our documentary film, Masters of the Yi Mouth Harp
+During this time, I researched the mouth harp of the Yi minority group in southwest China.
+I was also fortunate enough to team up with a local professor to create our documentary film, Masters of the Yi Mouth Harp.

 Contact me to set up a lesson schedule, or if you would like to know more.

 Recommended Method Books: